seliv55/mito/README.md

 ## Installation

--  To run Mitodyn it in local computer it is sufficient to copy (clone) the repository and compile the code.
+-  To run Mitodyn in local computer it is sufficient to copy (clone) the repository and compile the code.
 - The repository contains makefiles to compile the code using g++ compiler, which usually is installed by default in Linux operative systems.
 To use a different compiler the makefiles, which are located in root directory and other directories containing parts of the code ("con512tpl", "dasl", "integrT", "nrused") should be changed respectively.
 - To compile the code the following command should be executed:
 ```